WHY YOU NEED A GOOD DIVORCE SOLICITOR

 Once the parties have exchanged full financial disclosure each side should be in a position to proceed to settlement without the need for the court to interfere.

 Some couples are able to negotiate a divorce settlement via MEDIATION or via negotiation between themselves and their divorce solicitors.
+If there is sufficient assets good will between the parties then COLLABORATIVE LAW can be amazingly successful at obtaining an agreement in circumstances where both parties have the benefit of legal advice and the support of their divorce solicitor throughout.

 However, if this is not possible an application to the FAMILY COURT becomes necessary.